 More remote still is Maoile Lunndaidh (the bare hill of the wet place) – as their names suggest, some of these mountains are rather boggy.

 There's also a superb route along the lower ridge of Sgurr na Feartaig (peak of the sea pink), with stunning views.
 For those looking for adventure, the north-facing corries of Sgurr na Feartaig are home to some excellent ice climbs in winter.
-You'll find detailed route descriptions for all these mountains at Walkhighlands and Munromagic.
+You'll find detailed route descriptions for all these mountains at Walkhighlands.

 This is remote, rugged country and you'll need the right equipment and clothing whichever route you choose.
 Check our advice on hill walking before you set off.